opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

 ## On-Behalf-Of authentication

-The Security plugin allows you to configure two types of authentication tokens.
-The first of these is On-Behalf-Of (OBO) tokens.
+The Security plugin allows you to configure two types of authentication tokens: On-Behalf-Of (OBO) tokens and Service Account tokens.

 ### 1.0 Usage
 On-behalf-of tokens are a special form of JSON Web Token used for managing authentication requests between a user's client and an extension.
 These tokens operate "just-in-time," meaning that a token is issued immediately before it is required for authentication.
 A token will have a configurable window of validity (with a maximum duration of five minutes) after which it expires and cannot be used.